isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

-Welcome to the 'Query of the Month' where we'll be creating a collection of new and interesting queries to demonstrate the powerful combination of BigData from the TCGA and BigQuery from Google.
+Welcome to the 'Query of the Month' where we'll be creating a collection of new and interesting queries to demonstrate the powerful combination of BigData from the NCI cancer programs like TCGA, and BigQuery from Google.

 Please let us know if you have an idea or a suggestion for our next QotM!